AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/handling_interrupts.rst

 Imagine there are multiple assembly lines creating devices of various sorts.
 Each device gets a unique serial number.
-These assembly lines run concurrently, so the calls to Get_Next occur concurrently.
+These assembly lines run concurrently, so the calls to :ada:`Get_Next` occur concurrently.
 Without mutually exclusive access to the :ada:`Value` variable multiple devices could get the same serial number.